Author, Expert Holistic Health Practitioner,

 - West Africa,

 - and western medicine support

 Customer service is to give more than expected.

 Taking care of customer needs by listening and then delivering on what they want.

 “I believe that this is an on-going relationship dialogue which fosters satisfaction in customers and is reciprocated through appreciation as they receive support on their individual journey.”
 Ingrid Herbert

-Wellness to Go assists individuals, couples, and families by providing consultations, treatment plans, & workshops that create immediate results of better health, mental clarity and support for health challenges.
+Wellness to Go assists individuals, couples, and families by providing consultations, treatment plans, & programs that create immediate results and support for better health, personal relationships, and career success.

 To be recognized as a leading authority in the alternative Health & Wellness industry by inspiring individuals, couples and families to strive for better health mentally, physically, spiritually and emotionally on the planet.